Rory Power: Wilder Girls (2019)

-Power's debut novel, Wilder Girls, is a young adult novel horror novel published by Delacorte Books on July 9, 2019.
+Power's debut, Wilder Girls, is a young adult horror novel published by Delacorte Books on July 9, 2019.
 According to reviewers, it explores themes related to feminism, friendship, survival, and environmentalism.
 Kirkus Reviews specifically referred to it as "part survival thriller, part post-apocalyptic romance, and part ecocritical feminist manifesto".

 The novel centers on Hetty, Byatt and Reese, three teenage girls attending the Raxter School for Girls.
 At the time of the novel, a mysterious illness called the Tox has overtaken the island upon which the school rests, manifesting in unusual features among the flora, fauna, and girls.
 Due to the Tox, all post-pubescent girls have experienced difficult flare-ups that result in odd features, such as a second spine, glowing hair, or scaled skin.
 The school has been quarantined, receiving regular supplies from the United States Navy, though the supplies are barely enough to keep the girls alive.
 The novel focuses on the school's survival, the rules they must follow, and what happens when changes occur with supplies.

 Wilder Girls was a New York Times Best Seller, and was well received by critics overall, including starred reviews from Booklist, Kirkus Reviews, Publishers Weekly, and Shelf Awareness.
 The Chicago Public Library and Kirkus Reviews included Wilder Girls on their list of the best books of 2019.
 The following year, Booklist included it on their top ten lists for "Mysteries for Youth" and "YA Mysteries for Adult Readers".